Vishak-Bhat30/ML4SCI/README.md

 * Future plans.md: Contains the details of my future plans

 * E2E paper 1/2 : contains the reseach papers that I refered to get the domain knowledge..!

+* Ml4sci-task-3-(2).ipynb: This contains the jupyter notebook of the task3 regression model E2E project.

+*